 1945: General MacArthur grants Japanese war criminals immunity from prosecution in exchange for data gleaned from their biological-warfare research in China, which resulted in at least 580,000 civilian deaths.
 Despite the gruesome experiments conducted by Japan’s Unit 731 and the gas and biological warfare waged on the Chinese populace in breach of the Hague Conventions (1899 and 1907) to which Japan was a signatory nation, MacArthur rules out the possibility of a Japanese equivalent of the Nuremberg trials.
 Many of the unpunished scientists move on to prominent post-war careers in politics, academia, business, and medicine.

-The US passes the War Brides Act, allowing the spouses and children of US armed-forces members admission into the US.
+The US passes the War Brides Act, allowing the spouses and children of US armed-forces personnel admission into the US.
 The admission list includes 722 Chinese dependents.
 Nearly 6,000 Chinese Americans serving in the military seize the opportunity to return from China with brides before the expiration of the act in 1949, partly contributing to an increase of the US Chinese population to some 117,000 by the end of the decade.

 Post-WWII: Official casualty figures for WWII are compiled and revised, finally settling at the number of “40 million killed.”
 This oft-quoted figure in the Western hemisphere becomes a text-book “fact” for decades to come.
 However, this death toll, which includes US and other European forces fighting in Asia, excludes any and all other casualties in Asia.
 In China alone, which was officially an Allied nation during WWII, there were 35 million deaths.